Bonsai Mary

 The type of soil required by this plant is well-draining, rich in organic matter, with a slightly acidic pH, and slightly moist.
 This kind of soil helps to prevent waterlogging and root rot that can easily kill your beautiful plant.

 I have seen many people fail with their Anthurium Ravenii because they did not take the time or effort to get the right kind of soil and ended up frustrated when their beautiful plant dried up or rotted away.
-To be more specific on the type of soil mix that would best suit your Anthurium Ravenii, you can mix peat moss, perlite or vermiculite, and orchid bark in equal proportions.

 This combination provides excellent water retention and drainage while still allowing for air circulation through the roots.
 It gives your plant enough nutrients to thrive without overfeeding it which can lead to root burn.

 Care Tips: If you want your Anthurium Ravenii to grow in perfect conditions, ensure that you refresh its soil every two years during springtime when it actively grows.
-Avoid using heavy garden soils for your Anthurium Ravenii as they tend to hold too much moisture which makes them unsuitable for tropical plants like these.

 Rich and fertile soils might also sound like a good idea but are too packed with nutrients for this species leading them into over-fertilization which is detrimental to their growth.
-Ensure that all the components in your potting mixture are well mixed before sowing.

 A well-mixed solution ensures uniform distribution of moisture and enough air pockets made by perlite or vermiculite.
 Getting the right kind of soil mixture is crucial if you want a healthy happy-looking Anthurium Ravenii – Raven’s Anthurium.